ReentrantCoder/present/anti/slide1.md

 ##Magic Numbers

+####What are magic numbers?
 The magic numbers antipattern is when a developer includes unexplained numerical constants in algorithms.
 This leads to confusion on the origin of the numbers for others and possibly to the original developer should she try to modify her code at a later time.

 ####Code Example
 Here is a bit of code that I actually use in my everyday life.
-I made this code to calculate what share of the rent my roommate (Roommie) and I should pay.
+I made this Python code to calculate what share of the rent my roommate (Roommie) and I should pay.
 In addition to the rent, he pays electricity, and I pay the internet.
 If the internet and electricity cost the same for that month, it would be fair if we split the rent 50/50.
 But if he